Spray Applied Fireproofing

 While not its primary use, SFRM may also provide acoustical treatment and thermal insulation for large areas where the structural members and metal decking are left exposed, but treated with SFRM.
 This should be thought of as an added benefit since there are other materials specifically made for providing acoustical or thermal insulation.

-Advanced Fireproofing has been applying Intumescent fireproofing since 1985.
+Advanced Fireproofing & Insulation Co. has been applying Intumescent Fireproofing since 1985.

-Intumescent fireproofing, often referred to as intumescent mastic fireproofing, are used in buildings as a passive fire resistance measure.
-They can be applied to structural members as an aesthetically pleasing fireproofing finish.
+The technical name for Intumescent Fireproofing is Intumescent Fire-Resistive Material (IFRM).
+It is used in buildings as a passive fire resistance measure.
+It can be applied to exposed structural members as an aesthetically pleasing fireproofing finish.

-The key feature of intumescent fireproofing is that they expand significantly when exposed to high temperatures, such as those found in a fire.
+The key feature of Intumescent Fireproofing is that it expands significantly when exposed to high temperatures, such as those found in a fire.
 Some intumescent products can expand to more than 100-times the original thickness.
 As the product expands it becomes much less dense, which makes it act as an insulator that keeps the high temperatures away from structural members.